TimeSig

 Newton Wasson was the wagon maker and general repairer during the 1880’s.
 Being quite an accomplished and industrious workman, he built up a large trade.

-Other businesses were the creamery, the implement store, the lumberyard, and an ice cream parlor.
-The creamery was a cooperative that ran for a few years but was not very profitable, so it was remodeled into a dwelling house and sold to George Berry, who has lived there ever since.
+The barber shop was opposite from the elevator.
+Other businesses included a creamery, the implement store, the lumberyard, and an ice cream parlor.
+The creamery was a cooperative that ran for a few years but was not very profitable, so it was remodeled into a dwelling house and sold to George Berry, who has lived there until his passing in 19??.

 Before he became of age, he came to the United States where he was intrigued with the profitable looking opportunities for the oatmeal millers.
 Robert was so enthusiastic about the prospects in America that in 1873, he and his father set out to seek their fortune.